 git add: This does not add new files to your repository.
 Instead, it brings new files to Git’s attention.
 After you add files, they’re included in Git’s “snapshots” of the repository.

 git commit: Git’s most important command.
-After you make any sort of change, you input this in order to take a “snapshot” of the repository.
+After you make any change, you input this to take a “snapshot” of the repository.
 Usually, it goes

 git commit -m “Message here.”The indicates